 |The Northern Lights - San Lazaro's unique pylons|

 San Lazaro’s perennial problem however, is that over the years, too few of its 12,000 seats have been filled on match days.
-Is it apathy on the part of the population, or disenchantment with the management of the club?
-Either way, the fact remains that Santiago de Compostela is as far away from having a top flight team today, as at any point in the past 50 years.
+Is it apathy on the part of the population, or disenchantment with the management of the clubs that have represented the city?
+Either way, the fact remains that Santiago de Compostela seems as far away from having a top flight team today, as at any point in the past 50 years.